Patrice Quarteron: Biography and career

 Quarteron faced Frédéric Sinistra for the second time on November 17, 2012 in Liège, Belgium and the pair fought to a draw.

-He beat Andrei Gerasimchuk and Dmitry Bezus to win the four man heavyweight tournament at the Thai Fight 2012 67kg & 70kg Tournament Finals in Bangkok, Thailand on December 16, 2012.
+He beat Angelo Da Rocha (Scory) and Dmitry Bezus to win the four man heavyweight tournament at the Thai Fight 2012 67kg & 70kg Tournament Finals in Bangkok, Thailand on December 16, 2012.

 Quarteron was expected to fight Badr Hari at Global FC 4 in Dubai, UAE on October 16, 2014., but he was mysteriously replaced by another fighter, just 48 hours before the event.

 He defeated Dževad Poturak in Carpentier Hall in Paris, France, on December 10, 2015, knocking him out in the first round with elbows.

 Patrice Quarteron hasn't been beaten since 2009.

 Quarteron defeated Rick Cheek by TKO at 2:00 of round 1 on June 20, 2008 in Montego Bay, Jamaica to win the IKF Pro Full Muay Thai Rules Super Heavyweight World title.